The protein industry plays an enormous role in nourishing billions of people, but also consumes resources and impacts our planet.

 - SDG 17: Partnerships for the Goals

-In 2020, our auditor, KPMG provided limited level assurance over our environmental data and performance.
+In 2020, our external auditor provided limited level assurance over our environmental data and performance.

-To learn more about our external assurance, please refer to our External Assurance Report.
+To learn more, please refer to our Limited Assurance Report.

 We seek to understand our stakeholders’ opinions and needs through open dialogue and inclusiveness, which helps guide how we report on our sustainability initiatives each year.